-BTC Administrators (Emergency Preparedness/ Safety Manager, Facilities Director, Vice Presidents of Student Services, Administrative Services and Instruction) are committed to working with members of the college community to resolve all criminal matters in a timely fashion.
-At this time, BTC does not have a campus police or security department, but maintains a close working relationship with the Bellingham Police Department and the Whatcom County Sheriff's Office.
+BTC Administrators (Emergency Preparedness/Safety Manager, Facilities Director, Vice Presidents of Student Services, Administrative Services, and Academic Affairs & Student Learning) are committed to working with members of the college community to resolve all criminal matters in a timely fashion.
+Currently, BTC does not have a campus police or security department but maintains a close working relationship with the Bellingham Police Department and the Whatcom County Sheriff's Office.